 Studying performing arts and music could lead to a future career as a:

 - Community arts worker

 Explore the facilities

-Students have access to a range of internal services here, such as the Creative Innovation Zone, which gives students the unique opportunity to work on live briefs set by a range of companies in the North West and beyond - this allows students to exhibit their creative problem-solving skills, as well as allowing students to put theory into practice.
+Students have access to a range of internal services here, such as the Student Enterprise Hub, which gives students the unique opportunity to work on live briefs set by a range of companies in the North West and beyond - this allows students to exhibit their creative problem-solving skills, as well as allowing students to put theory into practice.

 Students also have access to our Propeller service, allowing students to start up their own business through one-to-one mentoring, masterclasses and possible access to funding.
 With creative students three times more likely to start up a business after graduating - this is an excellent way of getting ahead of the game.